By: Harrison Barnes, Managing Director - BCG Attorney Search

 Job Location: Including the exact information pertaining to the job location in your listing is vital as this is among the most determining aspects of the job.
 Candidates often use a location-based keyword search to search for jobs, so ensure that you mention this piece of information.

 Remuneration: The salary on offer or the salary range is perhaps the most important factor that influences the candidates and grabs their attention.
-So, do remember to include this information in the job description.
+Make sure you remember to include this information in the job description.

-Benefits & Perks: The benefits or perks on offer must be clearly detailed out and should comprise of fringe benefits as well.
+Benefits & Perks: The benefits or perks on offer must be clearly spelled out and should be made up of fringe benefits as well.
 This aspect reflects the company culture and can assist candidates on deciding on whether to apply for the job or not.

-Finally, remember that the more informative your posting is, the higher will be the chances of attracting the right candidates for the open position.
+Finally, remember that the more informative your posting is, the higher your chances are of attracting the right candidates for the open position.